-Also known as ii.co.uk, Interactive Investor is a top, execution only, investment service in the UK, and in 2019 they introduced a new and easy to understand flat fee structure for trading, including a certain number of free trades within the monthly fee.
-Over the long-term lower fees have a huge impact on your portfolio, so we are a big fan of this.
+In 2019 ii introduced a new and easy-to-understand flat fee structure for trading, including a certain number of free trades within the monthly fee.
+Over the long term, lower fees have a huge impact on your portfolio, and interactive investor’s fee structure is great for larger portfolios so I am a big fan of this.

-Like everyone else, Interactive Investor’s mobile trading app is available for Android and iOS – iPhone and iPad – and a web-based trading platform that works on Mac and Windows.
+Like everyone else, ii have a mobile trading app for android and ios (iPhone/iPad) and a web-based trading platform that works on Mac and Windows.

 interactive investor have recently acquired The Share Centre, making them one of the largest investment platforms on the market with over £30bn of investments.

-In 2019 alone, interactive investor have won awards such as Best ISA Provider, Best SIPP Provider and Best Low-Cost Stockbroker, and in 2020 they have continued to win awards including Best Low Cost Stockbroker 2020, and Best Fund Platform.
-While we take a steer from 3rd party awards, this review will still be based on our own experiences and observations.
+In 2019 alone, interactive investor have won awards such as Best ISA Provider, Best SIPP Provider, and Best Low-Cost Stockbroker, and in 2020 they have continued to win awards including Best Low-Cost Stockbroker 2020, and Best Fund Platform.
+While I take a steer from 3rd party awards, this interactive investor review will still be based on my own experiences and observations.

-Continue reading our ii review to find out why it is one of our top picks for an investment platform.
+Read on to find out why interactive investor is one of my top picks for an investment platform.

 Who is interactive investor?